papamana/cookiecutter-django/README.md

 ## Tests with GitHub actions

-A file `.github/workflows/tests.yml` is responsible for running tests on GitHub and upload coverage results to codecov.io.
+A file `.github/workflows/tests.yml` is responsible for running tests on GitHub.

-To make it work with codecov.

-- Go to https://app.codecov.io/ and find a repository upload token for your project.
-- Go to your repository settings on GitHub, and define the actions secret `CODECOV_TOKEN`: Settings → Secrets → New repository secret).

-If you don't configure the token, the action quietly skips the upload step.

 ## How to configure VSCode